mrthlinh/Spotify-Playlist-Recommender/README.md

     Compute "cluster center" by averaging all similarities Get K = 500 nearest neighbor and add to existing songs
 ```

-What the winner did, they divide the problem into 2 stages

-- Stage 1: Build a CF to retrieve list of candidates
-- Stage 2: Build some ML model to re-rank order of candidates

 5. Evaluate based on 4 metrics